-Director of Programming & Educationaram@reelasian.com
+Programming & Education Consultantaram@reelasian.com

 Aram Siu Wai Collier is a San Francisco native and has a BFA and MFA in Film Production from the University of California at Santa Cruz and York University respectively.
 He has been involved with Reel Asian since 2005 in numerous capacities specializing in programming, industry and commissioning projects.
 Aram has also worked or volunteered at the Toronto International Film Festival, Hot Docs, and ImagineNative.
 He has a background in documentary post production, editing a pair of documentaries broadcast nationally in the United States.
 His own work has played festivals in the United States, Canada, Japan and China.
 In the summer time Aram can be found barking orders to his two softball teams.

-Industry Series Assistant & Events Coordinatorstephanie@reelasian.com
+Programming & Events Coordinatormilica@reelasian.com

-Stephanie has been involved with Reel Asian since 2011 when her short film, Little Miss Jihad, won the festival’s So You Think You Can Pitch? competition (emerging category).
-Starting as Youth Outreach Coordinator in 2012, she’s happy to be assisting with Sponsorship/Development, Special Events Committee, Industry Series, and Youth Outreach in her new role as Festival Coordinator for the 2013 festival.
+Stephanie has been involved with Reel Asian since 2011 when her short film, Little Miss Jihad, won the festival’s ‘So You Think You Can Pitch?’ competition (emerging category).
+Since then, she has held various roles at the festival, coordinating Development, Special Events, Industry Series, Pitch Competition, and Youth Outreach.
 Stephanie holds a B.F.A.
-Honours in Film Production and Screenwriting from York University, and has worked for several Toronto-based film/tv production companies.
-She is currently developing several feature and TV scripts of her own.
+Honours in Film Production and Screenwriting from York University, and has worked for Women in Film and Television – Toronto, Toronto International Film Festival, and several Toronto-based film production companies.
+She is currently developing several film projects and scripts of her own.